 Campers also will enjoy fun activities such as swimming, fishing, horseback riding and more.

 School counselors may fill out a referral form for a child here.
+(As an alternative, a printable form is available here.)
 This referral does not reserve a spot for a child at camp.
 After receiving this referral, our team will contact the parent/guardian and send them a camp application to complete if they are interested.
 Thank you for your referral!